-In addition to the entities listed above, the Firm and its affiliates have established various entities to serve as general partners and/or managing members for the Firm's Single Investor and Single Manager Funds1.
-These affiliated entities include Brook Street Limited; Cambridge Associates Resources, LLC; and Church Green Limited.
+In addition to the entities listed above, the Firm and its affiliates have established various entities to serve as general partners and/or managing members for the Firm's Single Investor and Single Manager Funds.
 The Firm and its affiliates are under common ownership and control.
 Cambridge Associates, LLC is not affiliated with any broker/dealers, other investment managers, solicitors or placement agents.